-Conchs are large sea-snail mollusks that live in shallow waters and frequent marine encounters for divers and snorkelers in Cozumel.
+Conchs are large sea-snail mollusks that live in shallow waters and are frequent marine encounters for divers and snorkelers in Cozumel.

 Each adult conch is also a sizable lump of tasty and nutritious meat, wrapped in a large and astoundingly beautiful seashell.